 Leg room is on par with rivals in row two, but it does miss out on a sliding middle row, meaning passengers in row three are going to feel cramped if they’re not kids.
 The 2022 SsangYong Rexton Ultimate does come with a 7-year unlimited kilometre warranty though.

 It also grabs 7-years of capped price servicing.
 It’s a high specification SUV with a low purchase price, and reasonable running costs (services are $375 each).
 That alone should put it on your shopping list.
+You can find out more on the SsangYong Australia website.

 Our test vehicle was supplied by SsangYong Australia.
 To find out more about the 2022 SsangYong Rexton Ultimate, contact your local SsangYong dealer.